jevontrei/JoelvonTreifeldt_T2A2/README.md

 **AFTER CODING begins**

-The ERD evolved significantly over the course of development

-TALK ABOUT MY ERD CHANGING EVOLVING

-TALK ABOUT MY latest ERD and the renaming of auth to treatment
+comments were removed

+The ERD evolved significantly over the course of development, as requirements and complexities arose.
+The Medication table was removed, along with its Prescription join table.
+This was done for simplicity, and to focus on the basics of the API as a proof of concept and first attempt.
+The Auth table was renamed to Treatment, ...

+Appointments evolved from being a join table between Patients and Doctors to being a child entity of the Treatments.

-doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
+... doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
 BUT! that will cause confusion with logging in. how do you know what someone is trying to log in as? use roles?
 In future, create separate login endpoints for each user type.

+Entities:

+- Patient
+  - Log
+- Doctor
+  - Treatment (join table)
+    - Appointment

+Relationships:

+- Patient-Doctor (many to many) via the Auth join table.
+  - Implemented as Patient-Treatment (one-mandatory to many-optional) and Doctor-Treatment (one-mandatory to many-optional).
+- Patient-Log (one-mandatory to many-optional)
+- Treatment-Appointment (one-mandatory to many-optional)

 ---